-The decision to participate in Intensive Reading Class will be made in accordance with the District's CRRP by student's performance on the 2014 Reading FCAT 2.0 and data from diagnostic assessments such as the District's Interim Assessments and State assessments like the FAIR, progress monitoring, and teacher recommendations.
-In subsequent years, those students who do not demonstrate proficiency in the state adopted assessment will also be required to participation in an intensive reading plan.
-To further elaborate, the K-12 CRRP requires each school to conduct a screening and diagnostic process to identify appropriate placement of Level 1 and Level 2 students in reading classes to be completed prior to the end of the school year.
+The decision to participate in Intensive Reading Class will be made in accordance with the District's CRRP by student's performance on the state adopted assessment report, e.g. the 2014 Reading FCAT 2.0 Level 1 & 2 and in subsequent years the PARCC or state adopted test.
+In addition to state adopted standardized assessments, data from diagnostic assessments such as the District's Interim Assessments and State assessments like the FAIR, progress monitoring, and teacher recommendations.
+To further elaborate, the K-12 CRRP requires each school to conduct a screening and diagnostic process to identify appropriate placement of students, not meeting state proficiency standards, in reading classes to be completed prior to the end of the school year.
 The K-12 CRRP also requires a daily double block for all students who have reading deficiencies in decoding and fluency (Intensive Reading Plus).
-Some high achieving FCAT Level 2 students as per the CRRP may attend either an Intensive Reading or a homogeneously grouped language arts course, in which the language arts teacher instructs the reading course, while infusing the language arts benchmarks into the course.
+Some high achieving FCAT Level 2 (based on 2014 FCAT 2.0 scores, or any newly implemented state adopted assessment) students as per the CRRP may attend either an Intensive Reading or a homogeneously grouped language arts course, in which the language arts teacher instructs the reading course, while infusing the language arts benchmarks into the course.
 The criteria are based on FAIR.

-To that end, the School intends to implement, as necessary, based on student data, the following programs as detailed below, and within District guidelines for placement, will deliver research based-programs and quality NGSSS-driven instruction.
-Students at the School who achieve a Level 1 or 2 on FCAT and or the state adopted assessment in subsequent years, will complete an intensive reading course.
-Passing scores on FCAT and concordant scores on other assessments will not be used to exempt students from required intensive reading courses.
+To that end, the School intends to implement, as necessary, based on student data, the following programs as detailed below, and within District guidelines for placement, will deliver research based-programs and quality CCSS instruction.

-Students who do not meet the state standard in Reading proficiency and who have intervention needs in the areas of decoding and/or fluency will have an extended block of reading intervention, either through a double block of intensive reading or by blocking together a class of "Intensive Reading" with another subject area class.
+Students who not meeting state standards in Reading and who have intervention needs in the areas of decoding and/or fluency will have an extended block of reading intervention, either through a double block of intensive reading or by blocking together a class of "Intensive Reading" with another subject area class.
 This block of time will be taught by the same teacher, and said teacher will be highly qualified to teach reading or working toward that status (pursuing the reading endorsement or K-12 reading certification.
 Classroom infrastructure will be at a ratio of no more than 25:1, and have appropriate and adequate CIRP and SIRP materials (detailed below) to address learner needs.
 Furthermore, the reading intervention course will include daily:

-- whole group explicit instruction; - small group differentiated instruction; - independent reading practice monitored by the teacher; - infusion of NGSSS benchmarks specific to the subject area blocked with the intensive reading course (biology, world history, etc.); and - a focus on informational text at a ratio matching FCAT.
+- whole group explicit instruction; - small group differentiated instruction; - independent reading practice monitored by the teacher; - infusion of reading and language arts reading benchmarks specific to the subject area blocked with the intensive reading course (biology, world history, etc.); and - a focus on increasingly complex literary and informational texts (exposition, documentation/persuasive, functional/procedural documents, etc. at a ratio matching CCSS.